-Whether you need chicken to top a salad, add to pasta or use simply as an entree, you have to try this Easiest Grilled Chicken Ever.
+Whether you need chicken to top a salad, add to pasta or use as an entree, you have to try this Easiest Grilled Chicken Ever.
+With four ingredients, this is a quick way to get supper on the table AND have extra chicken to use later.

 Easiest Grilled Chicken Ever